thorsten-stripe/js-workshop/README.md

 ## Developing with nGrok

-For this workshop we’ll be using [ngrok](https://ngrok.com/) to expose your local webs erver to the internet.
+For this workshop we’ll be using [ngrok](https://ngrok.com/) to expose your local web server to the Internet.
 This is especially useful when developing and testing webhooks.

 ## Vanilla JS

 ### Quickstart

-- Run `npm run vanilla` in your the command line from the project root.
+- Run `npm run vanilla` in the command line from the project root.

-This will start the loval web server and automatically open up an ngrok tunnel to the localhost.
+This will start the local web server and automatically open up an ngrok tunnel to the localhost.

 **Note**: Although changes in `server.js` will automatically restart the server, for front end changes you’ll need to manually reload the page.